 Agent: the vegetative cells of the bacillus Clostridium botulinum may produce any of seven neurotoxins (Types A-G).
 Bacillus spores themselves are not harmful.
 Botulinum toxins may be aerosolized or used to sabotage food supplies.
 The dose required for severe disease is very small.

-Report Requirements for Disease: Immediately report any suspect cases of botulism to your local health authority; or, call the Texas Department of State Health Services at 1-800-252-8239.
+Report Requirements for Disease: Immediately report any suspect cases of botulism to your local health authority; or, call the Texas Department of State Health Services Infectious Disease Control Unit at 800 252 8239 during business hours.
+Call 888 963 7111 after hours, weekends, and holidays for routing to the epidemiologist on call.
 Clinicians should use the “Foodborne Botulism Alert Summary” form to report suspect cases.

 Infection Control: Standard Precautions should be practiced, but isolation is not required.
 The toxin is not dermally active and secondary aerosols from patients are not a hazard.
 Boiling for 5-10 minutes destroys the toxin.
 Surfaces may be decontaminated with 0.5% sodium hypochlorite solution (1 part household bleach added to 9 parts water) and/or soap and water.